 Sometimes you may need to see all users in database as a part of database management and website administration.
+In fact, it is a best practice for database administrators to regularly keep an eye on the user accounts that have access to your database, along with their permissions.
+Otherwise, people tend to keep adding more and more users to their database, without any control, and this leads to a disaster.
 In this article, we will look at how to list all users in PostgreSQL.
 You can also use these steps to list users and roles or list users and permissions in PostgreSQL.

 How to List All Users in PostgreSQL